 At this point, and throughout this section, we use the integral representation of the $\delta$-function:

-where $\hat{a}$ is a so-called conjugate field that plays a role similar to a Lagrange multiplier, enforcing the hard constraint contained in the $\delta$-function.
+where $\hat{a}$ is a so-called conjugate field that plays a role similar to a Lagrange multiplier, enforcing the constraint contained in the $\delta$-function.
 We can rewrite:

 where the action $\Phi_T$ represents the entropy of configurations for the teacher that satisfy the chosen geometrical constraints.
-Given that the components of the teacher vectors are i.i.d., the entropy easily factorises over them.
-In high-dimensions, i.e. when $N\to\infty$, the integral will be dominated by "typical" configurations for the vectors, and the integral $Z_T$ can be computed through a saddle-point approximation.
+Given that the components of the teacher vectors are i.i.d., the entropy can be factorised over them.
+In high dimensions, i.e. when $d\to\infty$, the integral will be dominated by "typical" configurations for the vectors, and the integral $Z_T$ can be computed through a saddle-point approximation.
 We Wick rotate the fields in order to avoid dealing explicitly with imaginary quantities, and decompose $\Phi_{T}=g_{Ti}+g_{Ts}$:

 After a few Gaussian integrations the computation of the second term yields: